Where should I invest £100,000 to generate income?

 An alternative is to consider the best fixed rate savings bonds available on the market which can provide inflation-beating interest rates and the good news is that they can be held in a cash ISA, so returns can be tax-free.

 But one word of warning.
 These bonds will either restrict access to your capital during the term of the bond or impose penalties if you wish to withdraw your money early.
-If in the medium term the Bank of England Base Rate (which influences rates on savings and mortgages) start to return to normal (which is around 5%) then you could find yourself stuck with a deal which isn't as competitive as rates offered on ordinary savings accounts.
+It is therefore worth keeping an eye on the Bank of England Base Rate (which influences rates on savings and mortgages) because if interest rates changed you could find yourself stuck with a deal which isn't as competitive as rates offered on ordinary easy access savings accounts.
 Something to think about.

 One of the best free tools out there is the savings account rate tracker.
 You simply enter the details of the savings accounts you currently have and then not only will the system tell you if you are getting a good deal, but it will monitor the market for you and email when there are better deals out there than your existing account.
 Make sure you put in the current balance for each of your savings accounts.